The Provisional Government

 By now, Lenin had returned to Petrograd.
 Though the Bolsheviks were not the biggest political party in Petrograd, they had a leader who had a very clear idea as to what was needed.
 Lenin called for land to be given to the peasants, an end to the war, complete power to the soviets and bread for the workers in the cities.

 Kerensky offered the people Russia’s continued participation in the war and no land deals for the peasants.
 In September, the Bolsheviks won a majority on the Petrograd Soviet.
 The rise in their power could only be at the expense of Kerensky’s power.
 In a last ditch effort to save his position and weaken that of Lenins, Kerensky issued a decree that called for an election to a constituent assembly, which would meet in January 1918.
 Lenin had no guarantee that the Bolsheviks would win this election.
 This pushed him into seizing power in November.

-- The Provisional Government The Provisional Government is the name given to the government that led Russia from March 1917 to November 1917.
-Throughout its existence,…
+- The Provisional Government is the name given to the government that led Russia from March 1917 to November 1917.
+Throughout its existence, the Provisional Government…

 - Alexander Kerensky led, for part of its short life, the Provisional Government.
 Kerensky belonged to the Socialist Revolutionaries, the Petrograd Soviet and was a member…

 - Vladimir Lenin Lenin's real name was Vladimir Illych Ulyanov.
 He changed it to Lenin while on the run from the secret police to avoid arrest.…